ejmr/VortSercxilo/README.md

 dormiranto : sleep-walker
 ```

-Using the `--help` option will show the available command-line
+You may provide multiple words to search for.
+Using the `--help`
-options.
-The useful one is `--match`, which accepts one of three
+option will show the available command-line options.
+The most useful
-values:
+is `--match`, which accepts one of three values:

 1. `start`: Search for the given input only at the start of words and
    phrases.  *This is the default behavior.*